ShiftySlothe/TestResponse/README.md

 - Implementing a form libary such as Formik to allow for multiple questions
 - Allow multiple choice questions

+## Grid vs Flex

+I initally decided to use flex and an absolutely positioned div to render the sliding, after testing I would change this styling and implement a responsive grid system to allow for more than 2 options per answer.

+This would allow for a fully responsive design, I'm happy to discuss how the implementation of this would work during a review.

 ## Comments

 ### Random Options